-With this being said, you are taking a gamble that immigration will flag this either on your departure or your return.
-And while this did not happen to me, I have heard horror stories of cars being seized by the government when people have left them behind, and of the staggering costs to retrieve them.
-All in all, it may not be worth the headache if you were to ru into to trouble.
-Our advice, for leaving a car in Mexcio while you leave is to just cancel the TIP in a border-free zone and leave it there.
+With this being said, you are taking a gamble that immigration will flag this on your departure or your return.
+And while this did not happen to me, I have heard horror stories of cars being seized by the government when people have left them behind and of the staggering costs to retrieve them.
+All in all, it may not be worth the headache if you were to run into trouble.
+Our advice, for leaving a car in Mexico while you leave is to just cancel the TIP in a border-free zone and leave it there.

 What Do I Need to (Legally) Rent a Car in Mexico?

-Van Life and the Mexico Free Zone AKA the Border Free Zone
+the Mexico Free Zone (the Border Free Zone)

 What Is the Mexico Free Zone?

 Mexico is unique in that it has several border-free zones where tourists do not need to pass through immigration to visit for a limited time.
 These areas were designated by the Mexican government to increase tourism along the border with the United States which makes traveling to Mexico a bit easier for those looking to make a trip just over the border.

 So you may be wondering, where is the Mexico Free Zone?
 The Mexico Free Zone includes the following states:

 - Baja California (Yes, the entire state is a border free zone)